Structural Text Segmentation of Legal Documents: Evaluation

 \subsection{Prediction Tasks}

-As previously introduced, we train models with an independent classification setup, which is generally much faster than convoluted hierarchical sequential models.
+As previously introduced, we train models with an independent classification setup, which is generally much faster than more complicated hierarchical sequential models.
 Specifically, we highlight the differences in the setup for the same section prediction task, compared to the two paragraph-based methods.
-Note that development and test sets differ for the sampling strategies in \Cref{SSPtab}, and thus prohibit a direct comparison of the intermediate training results across different sampling strategies.
-We show in the subsequent section, however, that downstream performance is in line with results on the topic prediciton task.
+We point out that results depicted in \Cref{SSPtab}, for the prediction accuracy are not directly comparable between sampling methods, as they generate different development and test sets based on the employed sampling strategy.
+We show in the subsequent section, however, that downstream performance for the text segmentation is in line with results on topic prediction.
+Figure~\ref{fig:sampling} visualizes the different sampling strategies.
+In the following, we describe each strategy in detail and highlight their difference.
+Across all strategies, we added three positive and three negative samples for each individual section/paragraph.